poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

   both depending on the scale) scaling of things that weren't made for Wayland.
 I have a 3k display in my laptop so scaling is necessary.
 It was present for example when using Ghidra.
-- Push2talk not working on Discord without a workaround.
+- Push2talk and screen sharing not working on Discord by default.
 Not hard to work around it but it's better when things just work. ;)

 And all those problems for what?
 I heard multiple monitor setups work better on Wayland.
 Too bad I use only one.